isomerpages/govtech-stp/pages/FAQ.md

 We are currently working on accepting digitally verifiable vaccination certificates by other issuers.
 The list will be expanded as more states and issuers are onboarded.

+#### 4. My vaccination certificate was issued in Hong Kong SAR, but I am having issues uploading the QR code.
+What’s going wrong?

+Please attempt re-uploading your QR code and ensure that your electronic vaccination record <b>has the name and ID displayed</b> (unmasked).
+You may refer to the following <a href="https://www.evt.gov.hk/portal/en/workflow2" target="_blank">workflow</a> on the instructions provided to download your electronic vaccination records.

 ---

 Click here to [Go Back To Top](#top).